This is one in a series of quarterly blog posts on planning ethics issues.

 About the Author

-Jim Peters, FAICP, was appointed the Ethics Officer for APA/AICP by the AICP Commission in April 2015.
+Jim Peters, FAICP, was appointed the AICP Ethics Officer by the AICP Commission in April 2015.
 Among the duties of the Ethics Officer are: investigating complaints of ethical misconduct, providing informal ethics advice to membership, helping to develop educational materials, and serving as staff to the Ethics Committee.